Ronald Reagan Presidential Library: Center for Public Affairs

-Ronald Reagan's funeral
+Funeral of Ronald Reagan

 Following his death, Reagan's casket was driven by hearse to the Reagan Library on June 7, 2004, from Point Mugu through a 25 mph procession down Las Posas Road to U.S. Highway 101.
 Many people lined the streets and freeway overpasses to pay final respects.
 A memorial service was held in the library lobby with Nancy Reagan, Reagan's children, close relatives, and friends.
 The Reverend Dr. Michael Wenning officiated at the service.

 From June 7 to 9, Reagan's casket lay in repose in the library lobby, where approximately 105,000 people viewed the casket to pay their respects.
-After flying the body to Washington, D.C., lying in state in the Capitol rotunda, and a national funeral service in the Washington National Cathedral, Reagan's casket was brought back to the library in California for a last memorial service and interment.
+After the national funeral service was held in Washington, D.C., Reagan's casket was brought back to the library for a last memorial service and interment.

 Construction plans for the library included a tomb for the eventual use of Reagan and his wife.
-Following a sunset service on the library grounds the previous evening, early on the morning of June 12, 2004, Reagan was laid to rest in the underground vault.
+Following a sunset service on the library grounds the previous evening, early on the morning of June 12, Reagan was laid to rest in the underground vault.

-On March 6, 2016, Reagan's widow Nancy Reagan died at the age of 94 of congestive heart failure.
-After the funeral, she was buried next to her husband at the library on March 11, 2016.
+Nancy Reagan died on March 6, 2016.
+After her funeral, she was buried next to her husband at the library on March 11.

 Republican primary debates

 On May 3, 2007, the Ronald Reagan Presidential Foundation and Nancy Reagan hosted the first 2008 Republican primary debate in the library's Air Force One Pavilion.
-The candidates present included Kansas senator Sam Brownback, former Virginia governor Jim Gilmore, former New York City mayor Rudy Giuliani, former Arkansas governor Mike Huckabee, representative Duncan Hunter of California, senator John McCain of Arizona, representative Ron Paul of Texas, former Massachusetts governor Mitt Romney, representative Tom Tancredo of Colorado, and Tommy Thompson, former governor of Wisconsin and President George W. Bush's first secretary of Health and Human Services.
-Mrs. Reagan, California governor Arnold Schwarzenegger, and Fred Ryan, chairman of the Ronald Reagan Presidential Foundation were among those in attendance.
-Candidates discussed the Iraq War, the War on Terror, taxes, healthcare, abortion, stem-cell research, gay rights, illegal immigration, and made at least 20 references to Ronald Reagan and his presidency.

-On January 30, 2008, after the Republican candidates were narrowed to four—Romney, Huckabee, Paul, and McCain—the library was the scene of the final GOP debate, once again hosted by the Reagan Foundation and Mrs. Reagan.
+During the debate, candidates made at least 20 references to Ronald Reagan and his presidency.
+On January 30, 2008, the library was the scene of the final debate, once again hosted by the Reagan Foundation and Mrs. Reagan.

 The library announced that it would once again host the first Republican primary debate among 2012 Republican candidates, initially scheduled for May 2, 2011, but later postponed it until after other debates.
 The debate was co-hosted by NBC News and Politico.
 The debate took place on September 7, 2011.

-In September 2015, the library hosted the second Republican presidential debate of the 2015-2016 cycle, run by CNN.
-15 candidates took part in two sessions.
+In September 2015, the library hosted the second 2016 Republican presidential debate, which was run by CNN.
+The second debate of the 2024 Republican presidential primaries was held on September 27, 2023 at the library.